Byte-token Enhanced Language Models for Temporal Point Processes Analysis: Experiments

-\textbf{LLM sizes:} We experiment with two model sizes: 0.5B and 1.5B parameters.
-Interestingly, the 0.5B model achieves the best performance across most metrics and datasets, outperforming its larger counterpart.
-For instance, on the Taobao dataset, the 0.5B model achieves an RMSE of $0.21$ compared to $0.26$ for the 1.5B model.
+\textbf{LLM variants and sizes:} We experiment with two model sizes (0.5B and 1.5B) with Qwen2.5~\citep{yang2024qwen25} and one for Gemma-3 from Google~\citep{team2025gemma} (1B).
+Interestingly, the smaller models often achieve better performance than their larger counterparts across different datasets.
+The Qwen2.5-0.5B model shows strong performance on \textit{Retweet} (RMSE: $18.1$, ACC: $59.7\%$) and \textit{Stackoverflow} (ACC: $45.5\%$), while the Gemma-3-1B model outperforms others on \textit{Taobao} (RMSE: $0.20$) and \textit{Taxi} (RMSE: $0.31$).
+The Qwen2.5-1.5B model performs best only on \textit{Stackoverflow} RMSE ($1.10$).
 This counter-intuitive result might be attributed to the mismatch between model capacity and dataset size.
-While larger language models excel at general language tasks, the relatively limited size of TPP datasets may not provide sufficient supervision for effectively adapting larger models to this specialized temporal modeling task.
+While larger language models perform well at general language tasks, the relatively limited size of TPP datasets may not provide sufficient supervision for effectively adapting larger models to this specialized temporal modeling task.
 We hypothesize that smaller models might achieve better parameter efficiency in learning task-specific patterns from limited data while maintaining good generalization capability.

 These ablation studies demonstrate that our design choices, particularly the byte-token representation and staged training strategy, are crucial for the model's performance.
 We also show that relatively small model architectures are sufficiently effective for TPP modeling tasks.